mcapuccini/terraform-openstack-spark/README.md

 ## Deploy

-To deploy the cluster by running:
+To deploy please run:

 ```
 terraform apply
 ```

-Once the deployment is done, to get the tunnelling commands to the interfaces you can run:
+Once the deployment is done, to get the SSH tunnelling commands to the interfaces you can run:

 ```
 terraform output -module=spark